-- Do not loosen and/or tighten screws and nuts using pliers or other tools other than the especially designed wrench. - Mark positions on all connection joints (pipes, cables, etc.) before separating them, and identify them with distinctive symbols. - Each component needs to be clearly marked in order to be identified during assembly. - Clean and wash the removed components carefully using a low-flammability detergent.
+- Do not loosen and/or tighten screws and nuts using pliers or any other tools than the specific wrench. - Mark positions on all connection joints (pipes, cables etc.) before separating them, and identify them with distinctive symbols. - Each component needs to be clearly marked to enable identification during reassembly. - Clean and wash the dismantled components carefully using a low-flammability detergent. - Keep mated parts together since they have "adjusted" to each other due to normal wear.

-- Keep coupled parts together since they have "adjusted" to each other due to normal wear and tear. - Some components must be used together or replaced altogether. - Keep away from heat sources.
+- Some components must be used together or replaced completely. - Keep away from heat sources.